Duisburg, Tervuren

 Duisburg ([ˈdœyzbʏr(ə)x]) is a village in Flemish Brabant, Belgium.
 It should not be confused with the German city of Duisburg.
-Duisburg is a part of the municipality of Tervuren that is comprised by the villages of Duisburg, Tervuren, Vossem and Moorsel.
+Duisburg is a part of the municipality of Tervuren that comprises the villages of Duisburg, Tervuren, Vossem and Moorsel.

 History

 On 1 January 1977, Duisburg became part of the municipality of Tervuren after the fusion of Belgian municipalities.
 It had been an independent municipality.

 Culture

 There is a church dedicated to Saint Catherine, the Sint-Katharinakerk, in the centre of Duisburg.

 Duisburg is also famous in the region for their annual hosting of the Hallocoween festival near the centre.